 Coaching is authorised only during the pause after mate and before hajime.
-It is strictly limited to communication with his athlete, for tactical advice, encouragements and instructions.
+It is strictly limited to communication with his athlete, for tactical advice, encouragements, and instructions.

 If a coach gives indications during the contest, he receives a first warning.
-In case of repetition he will be excluded from the competition area.
+In case of repetition, he will be excluded from the competition area for the rest of the day.
 Any attitude contrary to the spirit of judo will be penalised.